Landscape Plans for Land Development

 - Site grading and all amenity access is to be considered.

-- Construction details or product specifications are required for all garbage enclosures, fences, trellises, arbours, gazebos, fountains, bike racks, benches, picnic tables, kiosks, signage, mail. etc.
+- Construction details or product specifications for all garbage enclosures, fences, trellises, arbours, gazebos, fountains, bike racks, benches, picnic tables, kiosks, signage, mail. etc.

 - Hydro kiosks and any other service kiosks must be shown and screened from view and meet BC Hydro’s latest requirements.